Background

 No, we are both legally and morally obliged to ensure you receive any payment owing to you.

-The Holidays Act 2003 sets out how payment for leave and final pays are to be calculated and paid.
+The Holidays Act 2003 sets out how payments for leave and final pay are to be calculated and paid.

 Tower acknowledges that all payments were made in good faith.
 We accept responsibility for any overpayments and will not be seeking to recover those overpayments.